ARMmbed/uvisor/README.md

     </tr>
     <tr>
       <td>uVisor code</td>
-      <td>The uVisor code is readable and executable by unprivileged code, so that code sharing is facilitated and privileged-unprivileged transitions are easier.
+      <td>Unprivileged code can read and execute the uVisor code, so code sharing is facilitated, and privileged-unprivileged transitions are easier.
       </td>
     </tr>
     <tr>
       <td>uVisor data / BSS / stack</td>
-      <td>The uVisor places all its constants, initialised and uninitialised data and the stack in secured areas of memory, separated from the unprivileged code.
+      <td>The uVisor places all its constants, initialized and uninitialized data and the stack in secured areas of memory, separated from the unprivileged code.
       </td>
     </tr>
     <tr>